Blood Screening

 Blood testing helps us understand the health of our pets as they cannot tell us directly what is wrong, especially when they seem poorly but also as a routine check to ensure everything is ok.
 Detecting diseases and problems early on is essential to prevent and control them from progressively worsening by providing effective treatment plans.

-Blood testing provides the veterinarian with information about your pet's nutrition and deficiencies and allows them to help accordingly.
+Blood testing provides the veterinarian with information about your pet's nutritional needs and deficiencies, allowing them to provide targeted assistance accordingly.

 Blood tests are sent to overseas laboratories or processed here in Malta.